kelexine/freedreno_wiki/kgsl-kernel.md

         .flags = KGSL_CONTEXT_SUBMIT_IB_LIST,
     };

-And of course, you'll need to set KGSL_CONTEXT_PREAMBLE flag in kgsl_pipe_new
+And of course, you'll need to set KGSL_CONTEXT_PREAMBLE flag in kgsl_pipe_new.

+upd: you might also need to pass FD_MESA_DEBUG="direct" so that shaders get embedded within the IB, if you won't use it then you may need to have shader loading code in IB 0

 ### Power management